FOREX-Dollar edges up ahead of data, yen falters on corporate tax cut report

 Still, some traders said the reaction in the markets to the report would likely be temporary.

-"At this point of time when nothing has been decided yet, how much can markets price in (the tax cut)?," said another Japanese bank trader.
+"At this point of time when nothing has been decided yet, how much can markets price in (the tax cut)?," said a trader at a Japanese bank.

 The yen hardly reacted to data showing Japanese machinery orders fell less than expected in June.

-The dollar index, which measures its value against a basket of six major currencies, held firm at 81.429 , keeping its distance from Thursday's seven-week low of 80.868.
+The dollar index, which measures its value against a basket of six major currencies, rose to 81.502 from Thursday's seven-week low of 80.868.

-The dollar's overnight gains appeared linked to anticipation that strong U.S. data will prompt the Federal Reserve to act sooner rather than later to trim its monthly purchase of about $85 billion in bonds.
-To that extent, the next real test for the dollar is Tuesday's retail sales reading.

-Some traders believe the greenback has been mostly pushed up by flows in thin trade due to the summer lull in the absence of major economic data.
+It could gain further if the upcoming retail sales data at 1230 GMT cements expectations that the Fed will start reducing its asset purchase as early as September.

 Economists polled by Reuters forecast retail sales likely grew 0.3 percent in July after a 0.4 percent increase in June.